 The solar panel generates energy for the battery to store and distribute.
 To create energy in an orbit, we use the sun’s energy and convert it into electricity through the solar cells.
 The solar cells we use are called “multi-junction” which is much more efficient than common household solar cells and can convert lighter weight, allowing us to insert more power into the system.

-The multi-junction solar panel has 5 cells per sheet with a measurement of 1 meter x 45 meters, therefore, this larger solar panel will have a higher power density.
+The multi-junction solar panel has 5 cells per sheet with a measurement of roughly 10 cm to 40 cm, therefore, this larger solar panel will have a higher power density.
 Additionally, this solar panel is also set to be positioned at a vertical angle to the sun for better accuracy and precision to get the optimal power from the heat.